 For the past 27 years Pastor JJ Johnson has committed his life to serving the Lord through local church and para-church ministries.
-He has served as an associate pastor focusing on Next Generation Ministry at First Baptist Church of Tampa, Davis Islands Baptist Church and First Baptist Church Indian Rocks.
+He is the senior pastor of South Tampa Fellowship, and he has also served as an associate pastor focusing on Next Generation Ministry at First Baptist Church of Tampa, Davis Islands Baptist Church and First Baptist Church Indian Rocks.

-He has been married to his wife Sharon for 24 years.
-They have three sons: Jay Michael (junior at Samford University), Caleb (freshman at Santa Fa Community College), and Zeke (kindergartner at Ballast Point Elementary … yes, you read that correctly, God does have a sense of humor).
+He and his wife Sharon have three sons: Jay Mike (MBA from USF), Caleb (sophomore at Santa Fe Community College and MC for the Gainesville College CRU Ministry), and Zeke (attends Ballast Point Elementary … yes, you read that correctly, God does have a sense of humor).

 2020 Vision for STF

 The Pulpit Committee asked Pastor JJ Johnson many questions during their meetings together.
 Now, they want to keep South Tampa Fellowship members informed by sharing his insights and vision.

 This 2020 plan sets the stage for having multiple campuses across the Tampa Bay metro area, while using our main campus at Ballast Point as the gathering spot for specific ministries (Children, Students, College, Singles, CR, etc.) and for that campus to be used for creative alternative worship times and days.
 The launching of other campuses will be determined by finding locations where we can have an impact and influence.
 A campus church may stay with us indefinitely, or, as a church body, we may find it best to allow them to become an autonomous church plant, but we would remain as their sponsor church.

 How will we make this a reality?
 We will focus on making the following changes and implementing the following initiatives: